Gog (DC Comics): Powers and abilities

 The first version of Gog used a cosmic staff – imbued with the powers of the Quintessence – as his initial weapon and later used a trick he claimed to have learned from the Amazo of 2020 to absorb the powers of several alternate Supermen that he killed.
-His abilities included travelling through time at will, extremely keen senses, sufficient speed to intercept the Flash, superhuman strength considerably greater than Superman's and the prodigious intelligence needed to develop an almost infinite number of highly inventive and complicated ways to kill Superman.
+His abilities included traveling through time at will, keen senses, sufficient speed to intercept the Flash, superhuman strength considerably greater than Superman's and the intelligence needed to develop an almost infinite number of highly inventive and complicated ways to kill Superman.

 The second Gog's powers were based on science rather than cosmic or mystical power.
-This Gog also has the power to give other superhumans advanced abilities through the use of Kryptonite, such as imbuing Repo Man with enhanced strength and the ability to grow in size, to battle Superboy and a weakened Superman.
+This Gog also has the power to give other superhumans advanced abilities through the use of kryptonite, such as imbuing Repo Man with enhanced strength and the ability to grow in size, to battle Superboy and a weakened Superman.
 He was also capable of flight, energy blasts, the creation (through time manipulation) of countless copies of himself and his spear, and teleportation throughout time and space.

-The third version of Gog is actually a god from the Third World, Urgrund, the world that once encompassed the two halves, New Genesis and Apokolips, of the Fourth World.
-As such he possesses a huge and boundless amount of cosmic powers.
-However, he chooses to use them in a reactive rather than proactive way, merely granting "wishes" to "make people around him happy".
-Theoretically able to reshape reality at will, he confines himself to granting people their innermost desires, often without bothering to consult with them first, which can lead to mishaps: for example, he restores Doctor Mid-Nite's vision to normal, but this leaves Mid-Nite deprived of the enhanced vision he had grown used to when performing more delicate operations in the field; he took away Sand's nightmarish visions, depriving Sand of his key resource when conducting investigations.
-This Gog also displays a childlike and narrow-minded personality, looking at the world with glee and awe, but he clearly understands what he is doing.
-He performs these miracles so that Earth's people will worship him in return for his gifts, and punished those who reject him— e.g., by turning enemy soldiers into trees, arguing that he wasn't technically killing them.
-When the JSA attacks him, he removes his blessings on all of them, even those who are still loyal to him at the time, purely out of spite, and even nearly transforms the Flash into lightning before Superman manages to deflect the blast.
+The third version of Gog possesses a huge and boundless amount of cosmic powers.
+However, he chooses to use them in a reactive rather than proactive way, merely granting "wishes" to make people around him happy.
+Theoretically able to reshape reality at will, he confines himself to granting people their innermost desires, often without bothering to consult with them first.